 Name: Rin Krichel Metsuyanim

 ID number: 037721057

 Date of birth: 19/11/1983

 Position in the Company, in a subsidiary or VP Legal Consulting and Regulation

 in an interested party:

 Relative of another officer or interested No

 party of the Company:

 Education: Bachelor of Laws (LLB) from the College of

 Management in Rishon Lezion.

 Business experience in the last five years: Management member and in charge of

 enforcement and compliance in Psagot Provident

-and Pension Funds Ltd.
+and Pension Funds Ltd. Legal consultant and

+director of the litigation department of Menorah

+Mivtachim Pension and Provident Ltd

 Tenure commencement date: 17.10.2021

-Name: Ronit Tishler Piti ID number: 040402760 Date of birth: 20/07/1980 Position in the Company, in a subsidiary or in an interested party: VP Operations and Partner relations Relative of another officer or interested party of the Company: No Education: MBA (Social sciences and management) from the Open University Business experience in the last five years: Projects Department Manager at Shva; Project manager and systems analyst at Shva; Project manager and system analyst at Max; Tenure commencement date: 02/2022
+Name: Ronit Tishler Piti ID number: 040402760 Date of birth: 20/07/1980 Position in the Company, in a subsidiary or in an interested party: VP Operations and Partner relations Relative of another officer or interested party of the Company: No Education: MBA (Social sciences and management) from the Open University Business experience in the last five years: Projects Department Manager at Shva; Project manager and systems analyst at Shva; Project manager and system analyst at Max It Finance Ltd.; Tenure commencement date: 02/2022